autumnspancreas/Nightscout-CentOS8/Nightscout-CentOS8.md

 }
 ```

 Check if your configuration was proper with `sudo nginx -t`, if it says it's ok, restart nginx with `sudo systemctl restart nginx`.
 We should now install Certbot so we can secure Nginx with LetsEncrypt.
 ```
+sudo dnf install certbot -y
-sudo dnf install certbot python3-certbot-nginx -y sudo certbot --nginx -d example.com
+sudo dnf install python3-certbot-nginx mod_ssl -y
+sudo certbot --nginx -d example.com
 ```

 It will ask for your email and to agree to their terms and conditions.
 Enter in the information they ask for, press "2" when it asks whether you'd like to redirect HTTP traffic to HTTPS, then LetsEncrypt will be set up.

-You should now modify your Nightscout configuration to remove the `INSECURE_USE_HTTP` field if you haven't already, reattach your screen session with `screen -x`, and re-run Nightscout by hitting `Ctrl + C` to stop the current process, and hitting the "up" button on your keyboard to repeat the start command.
+You should now modify your Nightscout configuration to remove the `INSECURE_USE_HTTP` field if you haven't already, restart the nightscout service with `sudo systemctl restart nightscout.service`.

-That's all folks!
+You now have a self-hosted Nightscout server!